 children earning a PhD in Social Work from Virginia Commonwealth University.
 Currently,

 she is Associate Professor and PhD Program Director with The Ethelyn R. Strong School of

 Throughout her career, Dr. Vaughan-Eden

 has evaluated and consulted

-on more than 2,500 cases of maltreatment and provided expert testimony more than 500 times.
-She has trained
+on more than 2,500 cases of maltreatment and provided expert testimony more than 600 times.

 She has trained MSW students, psychology interns, medical residents, physicians, social workers,